VA3KWJ/Scripts/Windows/Security/README.md

+# Security Scripts

-Collection of security auditing scripts.
+Collection of security auditing and attack-simulation scripts.
 None of these scripts should actually modify any data and therefore should be safe to use.
 But as always, use caution!

 YOU & YOU ALONE ARE RESPONSIBLE FOR YOUR OWN ACTIONS.
 I take no responsibility for what you do with these scripts.